Mayurbanta/CSharpFeatures/README.md

 # CSharpFeatures <br>

 * IOption pattern
-  * Read from appsettings.json and register it to IOptions
+  * Read from appsettings.json and register in IOptions
-  * Create own class and register it to IOptions
+  * Create own class and register in IOptions
  <br>

 * Coming soon...